StephenDev0/StikDebug/user-manual.md

 2. **Set a passcode** for your device if you haven't already.
 Unlock your device and connect it to your computer via cable.
 When a prompt appears, tap "Trust."
 3. Open your device to the homescreen.
 4. Execute `jitterbugpair` by double-clicking or right-clicking and selecting "Open".
-5. If you get "macOS cannot verify that this app is free from malware":
+5. If you get the message" "macOS cannot verify that this app is free from malware":
    - Go to System Settings > Privacy & Security
    - Scroll down to the message about the app
    - Click "Open Anyway"